Updated: March 17, 2026

 Is it better to work with a real estate agent or a buyer's agent to buy a house in Portugal?

 It’s usually better to work with a buyer’s agent if you want someone who represents your interests only.
-While real estate agents typically work for the seller, buyer’s agents work exclusively for the buyer.
+While real estate agents in Portugal typically work for the seller, buyer’s agents work exclusively for the buyer.

 How long does it take to buy a house in Portugal?